What to see and do in Halki: OUR PICKS

 EARLY BIRDS: Theodosia Patisserie opens at 06:00, with delicious baklava and oven-hot pougi (small cream pies) as well as 40 flavors of handmade ice-cream.

 TOWN EATERIES: All of Halki’s tavernas serve fresh fish.
 At Paradosiako Piato tis Lefkosias, the cook/owner has spent 50 years in the kitchen stuffing vine leaves and kneading dough for traditional makarounes pasta.
-At Almyra, you’ll find both meat and fish dishes, as well as a list of 17 Greek wines.

 ON THE BEACH: The highlights at the small taverna in Kania are the tuna, the swordfish and the shellfish fresh from the family’s boat, while Ftenagia’s taverna serves dishes such as local salted bonito, herring and stuffed eggplant.
 Nick’s taverna at Pontamos gives you an ice bucket to keep your beers cold on the beach.